• Post author:

 • Help the team focus on what’s important through effective boundary setting

 A high performing team has all of the skills needed to take an idea or concept and transform it into a working product.
-Teams require sufficient skill diversity to accomplish their objectives without constant external support.
+Teams require sufficient skill diversity to accomplish their objectives without constant outside support.
 This includes all technical skills as well as domain knowledge required for delivery.

 What to develop: